Thursday, October 27, 2011

 Masterpieces of Ancient Egypt opens with a standard run through of ancient Egyptian history through to the Arab conquest of 642 AD, with a particularly informative inclusion of the history of the Kingdom of Kush to Egypt's south.
 The author includes an explanation of how the British Museum acquired its collection and the provenances of the pieces.

-I have always loved the Old Kingdom husband-wife statues and the limestone statue of Kaitep and Hetepheres (EA 1181), is no exception.
+I have always loved the Old Kingdom husband-wife statues, and the limestone statue of Kaitep and Hetepheres (EA 1181) is no exception.
 Mr. Strudwick puts forth in his choice of an object from the First Intermediate Period the stela of Inyotef (EA1203).
-When I saw this piece last I did not like it, in fact, I was unable to appreciate it but my mind has now been changed with a better understanding of a complex piece of provincialism put forward by the author.
+When I saw this piece last, I did not like it; in fact, I was unable to appreciate it, but my mind has now been changed with a better understanding of a complex piece of provincialism put forward by the author.

-The brewery (EA40915), from tomb 3 in the temple of Mentuhotep II at Deir el Bahri is a gem of simple complexity containing 28 figures making bread and beer.
-From the island of Elephantine comes a royal stela of King Senwosret I (EA 963), ca.1940 BC of enormous importance in the Middle Kingdom collection.
+The brewery (EA40915), from tomb 3 in the temple of Mentuhotep II at Deir el Bahri, is a gem of simple complexity containing 28 figures making bread and beer.
+From the island of Elephantine comes a royal stela of King Senwosret I (EA 963), ca.1940 BC, of enormous importance in the Middle Kingdom collection.

 Mr. Strudwick picks the colossal head of Amenemhet III (EA 1063), and I am in complete agreement an awe-inspiring head, the eyes of which give it a ghostly presence.
-I have always been fond of the Middle Kingdom block statues and Mr. Strudwick's choice of the block statue of Sennefer (EA 48), is a fine addition to the book.
+I have always been fond of the Middle Kingdom block statues, and Mr. Strudwick's choice of the block statue of Sennefer (EA 48) is a fine addition to the book.

-I love that the author goes on to the British museum's oracular shabti decree (EA 16672), which may have come from the royal cache of Db320 at Thebes.
-Mr. Strudwick follows this with the museums Third Intermediate Period receipt for a set of shabti (EA 10800).
+I love that the author goes on to the British Museum's oracular shabti decree (EA 16672), which may have come from the royal cache of Db320 at Thebes.
+Mr. Strudwick follows this with the museum's Third Intermediate Period receipt for a set of shabti (EA 10800).

 The mummy portrait of an elite lady found at el-Rubayat (EA 65346), is a work of immense beauty so much so that when I saw her in the British museum show "Eternal Egypt" she hung in a corner of a gallery while the public formed a human whirlpool in that corner of the room as everyone tried to get close as they could to her while the rest of the objects in the room remained overlooked and unappreciated including the mask of Satdjehuty (EA 29770), on this book's cover, so small.

-The mysterious Merotic stela (EA 1650), is of great interest and hopefully, archaeology will one day bring it's language to life.
-The book ends with the fourteenth century AD iron cross removed from the body of bishop Timotheus at Qasr Ibrim (EA 71955).
+The mysterious Merotic stela (EA 1650) is of great interest, and hopefully, archaeology will one day bring its language to life.
+The book ends with the fourteenth-century AD iron cross removed from the body of bishop Timotheus at Qasr Ibrim (EA 71955).

 Prostate Cancer in Mummy